socomsystems/documentation/developer_manual/how_to/index.rst

         -v /tmp/samba:/smbmount dperson/samba \
         -u "user;password" -s "public;/smbmount;yes;no;yes"

-Make sure that smbclient is installed on your Nextcloud server and has the following configuration:
+Make sure that smbclient is installed on your cyfrSpaces server and has the following configuration:

 ::